 I’m talking simple things like telling a coworker about your weekend.
 Grabbing lunch and sharing stories of your kids.
 Heck, even just saying ‘Good morning’ to another adult can seem refreshing at times.

-Being a working mom gives you a chance to have a social life, even though you have kids.
+A benefit of being a working mom is the chance to have a social life, even though you have kids.

 Barring high-stress jobs, I’m betting most working parents will agree that work is easier than taking care of kids.